Mentor Immersion: Summer Experience (Rising Grades 11-12)

 Each mentorship meets synchronously for four hours a week for the length of the program.
 Typically, mentorship meeting times are in the evenings or weekends, allowing students time to also enjoy other extra-curricular activities during the summer.
 The times of the meetings vary by mentorship and will be posted with the mentorship description.

-During each weekly session mentees work with their assigned content expert, teaching assistant/peer guide, and approximately 3-8 other students to learn more about the content area of their mentor and explore real world topics and how to be successful in the field of study.
-The experiences and conversations in the early weeks of the program lay the foundation for each student to complete independent research or a project, under the guidance of their mentor, during later weeks of the program.
+During each weekly session mentees work with their assigned content expert, teaching assistant/peer guide, and approximately 3-9 other students to learn more about the content area of their mentor and explore real world topics and how to be successful in the field of study.
+The experiences and conversations in the early weeks of the program lay the foundation for each student to complete a project, under the guidance of their mentor, during later weeks of the program.
 Participants will present their completed projects to their mentor, other Vanderbilt faculty and staff, or professionals in the field.
 Families will also be invited to this presentation of the culminating experience.

 Students can expect 4 hours of live sessions with their mentor and classmates each week, 2 hours of office hour time each week to meet with their mentor, and approximately 3-6 hours per week of meaningful asynchronous work during the 3-month mentorship experience.
 Class times that fall on a Memorial Day, Labor Day, or July 4th weekend will be cancelled.